grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "That ram they have makes the sound of their boat extremely unique.
 There are many submarines that are very similar to the _Prospect_, and they all more or less sound the same to the typical sonar operator."

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (2k words from last EDIT point)

 "The blessing of being indistinguishably fucking average," said Percy.
 "What if we try to outrun them?
 The _Prospect_ is fast underwater, we might be able to get off the shelf in under an hour."

 Hemi stood up from the sonar station and stepped to the navigation table with Percy.
 He used the calipers to measure from their current position to the end of the continental shelf.
 "The batteries still are still mostly charged.
 If we run at full speed -- 17 knots in an hour -- we could clear the shelf in a matter of half an hour or so.
 We will have about a 1/3 charge left at that point.
 Not much reserve if we need to maneuver for any length of time."

 "If we're deep enough that they can't fire a torpedo at us, I'll feel much fuckin' safer though.
 I think it's worth the trade-off," said Percy.

 "I would also remind you that running along the bottom at that speed is risky -- if we hit anything, it will undoubtedly cripple the _Prospect_ permanently."
-Hemi warned.

 "Oh, I fucking know.
-Get everyone up here, we're going to need to be fully staffed up for this."
-Percy said as she was climbing up the ladder to the control room.
+Get everyone up here, we're going to need to be fully staffed up for this," Percy said as she climbed to the control room.

-Hemi stepped over to the ship PA and called Gregory up to the control room, since he was the only crew not already there.
-Then he turned to Cassandra, and she looked up at him from the sonar seat with her big eyes.
+Hemi stepped to the ship PA and called Gregory up to the control room, since he was the only crew not already present.
+Then he turned to Cassandra, and she looked up at him from the sonar seat with.
 "You are on sonar Cassandra.
 It is up to you to tell us what they do."

-"Not a problem, Hemi."
-She said, almost smiling through the fear that was creeping over her face.
+"Not a problem, Hemi," she said, almost smiling through the fear that was creeping over her face.

 Hemi followed Percy up to the control room.

+[//]: # (----- invisible character break)

 [//]: # (### High speed to the shelf)

 Bastian had been sitting in the dive plane control seat while on wheel watch.
 Hemi had Gregory take over the rudder station and he stood directly behind them with one hand on each of their shoulders.
-Percy stood at the captain's station in the left rear portion of the small control room.
+Percy stood at the captain's station in the left rear part of the cramped control room space.
 From there she could see almost every gauge, dial, and setting of her boat.

 She had Gregory throw the throttle all the way forward, and the _Prospect_ rapidly accelerated until it reached its maximum underwater speed of 17 knots.
 At this speed the batteries were drained so fast she could see the needles on the battery charge gauges moving towards their zero pins.
 At this speed the boat also made much more noise.
 Even electric motors could not be silent with the effort of pushing a huge piece of steel through dense water at high speed.
 And the water itself created enough noise as it rushed along the hull to be heard over sonar from any near distance.

 "What are they doing now Cassandra?"
 Percy called down.

 "Um..."
-Cassandra hesitated, sounding scared.
+Cassandra hesitated.
 "They, uh, shut down their engine... and...
 I'm not sure.
 I think I lost them.
 I can't hear them anywhere."

 "Fuck.
 Hemi, go down there and help that stupid fucking kid."

 "Give her a minute Percy.
 She will find them."

-A few tense minutes with no one speaking.
+A few tense minutes passed with no one speaking.
 Then Cassandra called up.
 "Oh!
 I've got them -- sounds like they submerged.
 They are running on electric motors.... pretty loudly compared to other boats I've heard underwater.
 I guess that means fast, right Hemi?"

 "That is correct Cassandra."
 Hemi turned to look at Percy.
 "They are following submerged, trying to match our speed."

 "OK," said Percy.
 "Two boats going in the same direction are _always_ in a race anyway... so let's fucking race."

 The _Prospect_ hummed with life under their feet.
 Something about the electric motors putting out all they could without the ungainly and all-encompassing sound of the diesels running at the same time made the _Prospect_ feel more alive, like a giant sea mammal enjoying the exhilaration and pure rush of being free to move at top speed through the water.
-The _Prospect_ was rarely unleashed like this.
+The _Prospect_ was rarely unleashed in this manner.

 Hemi kept a very close eye on Bastian's dive plane angle and the depth-under-keel gauge.
 Constant attention was required at this speed along with tiny adjustments to keep the boat from plowing into the bottom, or shooting up to the surface.
 Hemi trimmed the tanks so the _Prospect_ was just slightly heavier in the bow, that way Bastian could adjust the dive planes to err on the side of the boat moving towards the surface -- definitely the lesser of the two evil mistakes Bastian could make.

 Captain Percy was also diligently watching the depth-under-keel gauge.
 She never looked away.
 It was, for the moment, the only gauge that mattered.
 With Hemi and Bastian's careful depth control, it hovered stubbornly at two meters.
 Two measly meters between them and the bottom -- Hemi could not even stand in the space between the bottom and her keel.

 "Cassandra!"
-Percy called down.
-"How are they doing?"
+Percy called down again, "how are they doing?"

 "Uh..."
 Cassandra paused.
 "They might be gaining on us?
 But very slowly.
 The signal strength looks like it maybe it has climbed up a bit?"

 Hemi had a tip for her.
 "Cassandra, use the grease pencil to mark the location of the needle on the signal-strength dial.
 It will help you see the change to the signal."

 "OK Hemi.
-Good idea."
-Cassandra replied.
+Good idea," Cassandra replied.

 Ten minutes later she got the control room's attention again.
 "Captain Percy, they are definitely gaining on us, but very slowly."